william-masdon-oracle/ai-gpu-solutions/ml_with_argo_workflows/train_and_validation/train_and_validate.md

 # Train and validate the model

+## Introduction

+In this lab, you will train and validate a machine learning (ML) model using medical images.
+The lab demonstrates how to leverage Oracle Cloud Infrastructure (OCI) and Argo Workflows to create an end-to-end ML pipeline, from uploading images to training the model and validating its accuracy.

 ### Objectives

-In this lab we will train a ML model on medical images and validate that the model was trained succesfully.
+* Train an ML model on medical images.
+* Validate the model's performance post-training.

-Estimated Time: 1 hour
+Estimated Time: 30 minutes

 ### Prerequisites